eXascaleInfolab/PyExPool/README.md

 	Scheduling parameters:
 	omitafn  - omit affinity policy of the scheduler, which is actual when the affinity is enabled and the process has multiple treads
-	category  - classification category, typically semantic context or part of the name;
+	category  - classification category, typically semantic context or part of the name, used to identify related jobs;
+		requires _CHAINED_CONSTRAINTS
-		used for _CHAINED_CONSTRAINTS to identify related jobs size  - expected relative memory complexity of the jobs of the same category, typically it is size of the processing data, >= 0, 0 means undefined size and prevents jobs chaining on constraints violation;
+	size  - expected relative memory complexity of the jobs of the same category, typically it is size of the processing data, >= 0, 0 means undefined size and prevents jobs chaining on constraints violation;
 		used on _LIMIT_WORKERS_RAM or _CHAINED_CONSTRAINTS
 	slowdown  - execution slowdown ratio, >= 0, where (0, 1) - speedup, > 1 - slowdown; 1 by default;
-		used for the accurate timeout estimation of the jobs having the same .category and .size. memkind  - kind of memory to be evaluated (average of virtual and resident memory to not overestimate the instant potential consumption of RAM):
+		used for the accurate timeout estimation of the jobs having the same .category and .size. requires _CHAINED_CONSTRAINTS
+	memkind  - kind of memory to be evaluated (average of virtual and resident memory to not overestimate the instant potential consumption of RAM):
 		0  - mem for the process itself omitting the spawned sub-processes (if any)